 On Screen Cars

 The glitz!
 The glamour!
-Next to World of Top Gear you’ll find star cars from the film and TV in On Screen Cars.
+Next to the monorail station you’ll find star cars from the film and TV in On Screen Cars.

 This ever-changing exhibition features favourites such as Mr Bean’s Mini, Del Boy’s Reliant Regal and the Jaguar XKR from Bond film, Die Another Day.